Abdulla Izhaev

-Abdulla Mahaevich Izhaev (Абдулла Махаевич Ижаев; 1920 – 1994) was a Karachay soldier in Red Army during World War II who was posthumously awarded the title Hero of the Russian Federation in 1995; he had been nominated for the Order of Glory 1st class during the war, but did not receive it.
+Abdulla Mahaevich Izhaev (Абдулла Махаевич Ижаев; 1920–1994) was a Karachay soldier in the Red Army during World War II.
+In 1995, he was posthumously awarded the title Hero of the Russian Federation; he had been nominated for the Order of Glory 1st class during the war, but did not receive it.

 Biography

 AIzhaev was born in 1920 in Uchkulan aul, an area located within present-day Karachayevsky District of Karachay-Cherkessia.

-In September 1941 he became a soldier of Red Army.
+In September 1941 he became a soldier in the Red Army.
 He completed courses for machine gunners and for snipers.
 From February 1942 he helped to produce ammunition.

-October 1942 is the month when he started to participate in actions.
-He participated in battles of Central Front, Bryansk Front and 1st Ukrainian Front.
-He was heavily injured.
+He started to participate in actions in October 1942.
+He took part in battles of the Central Front, Bryansk Front and 1st Ukrainian Front.
 During the Battle of Kursk he knocked out three enemy tanks.
-Later he was injured again, it happened two times.
-At the end of the war he was in Berlin.
-He was awarded with Order of Glory twice.
-He was not awarded the Order of Glory 1st class because of ethnicity.
+He was badly injured twice, and at the end of the war he was in Berlin.
+He was awarded the Order of Glory twice, but was not awarded the Order of Glory 1st class because of his ethnicity.

 In 1946 he was demobilized and deported to the Kirghiz SSR because of his Karachay ethnicity.
-During the Khrushchev thaw the Karachay people were allowed to return to their republic, so 1957 he returned his homeland, where he worked at sovkhoz "Uchkeken".
+During the Khrushchev Thaw, the Karachay people were allowed to return to their republic, so 1957 he returned his homeland, where he worked at sovkhoz "Uchkeken".
 He died in 1994.